 The most returned type of male sex toy is realistic lifelike sex dolls (9.2%), followed by inflatable blow up dolls (5%).
 The least returned male sex toy is the Fleshjack, which is sent back 3% of the time.
 And all of the above are returned a bit more often than the item that began this whole adventure: the bestselling Jessica Rabbit 2.0 vibrator.
 A miniscule 2.5% of men and women send it back.
 The rest keep it tucked away in their bedside drawers, which can—until next time—now be closed.

 Below you can see the full infographic (and details from it).
 It summarizes the main results featured in the article above, plus lots more.
 I particularly recommend checking out the high resolution version of Sales by Gender of Buyers if you’re interested in how sales from various sub-categories are split between men and women.

 Thanks so much to Lovehoney for giving me unprecedented access to their anonymized data.
 Visit Further Down the Rabbit Hole to read more about this project and see some extra fun stats.
 Bonus: My favourite Lovehoney review from the 80,000 they have.
-It’s last on the page, called Don’t be afraid I’m an amateur.
+It’s called Don’t be afraid I’m an amateur.
 Don’t drink tea while reading it unless you want to spit it all over your screen.
 Or be really brave by perusing their entire catalogue of 5,500 products.
 They almost certainly have a gimp mask in your size.
 They have three in mine, two of which I’m wearing as I write this.
 Click the button below.
 If you end up buying something from Lovehoney, I will receive a small commission, which helps finance this blog's server costs and future projects.